In this blog we will explain how to:

-- Accessing Advanced Analytics reporting for Engagement and Custom/Ad-Hoc surveys
+- Access Advanced Analytics reporting for Engagement and Custom/Ad-Hoc surveys

-- Navigating the different sections of an Advanced Analytics dashboard
+- Navigate the different sections of an Advanced Analytics dashboard

 Workify’s Advanced Analytics dashboard was developed to give companies the ability to gain insights and answer questions around engagement data.
 The inspiration behind Workify’s reporting feature is to enable companies to view data in an easy to understand format, while also giving the ability to gain in-depth understanding of the data.

 To access the Advanced Analytics dashboards for any Engagement or custom survey:

 - Go to the View Surveys page under the Employee Engagement tab.

 - Then, find the survey you wish to view and click the Actions drop down on the right and select Analytics.

 - Once you’re in the Advanced Analytics section, you’re ready to dive into your survey results.